 Substantial completion is a crucial milestone on any project.
 It’s a date that affects everyone’s obligations, payment rights, and starts the clock on important deadlines.
 Establishing when and how to achieve this on your project can provide useful clarity concerning the project’s completion timeline.

-“the stage in the progress of the work when the work or designated portion is sufficiently complete in accordance with the contract documents so that the owner can occupy or use the work for its intended purpose.“
+The American Institute of Architects (AIA) defines substantial completion as “the stage in the progress of the work when the work or designated portion is sufficiently complete in accordance with the contract documents so that the owner can occupy or use the work for its intended purpose.”

 Once the project reaches substantial completion, it will trigger some crucial timelines.
 Let’s take a look at some key factors.

-Payday is Coming Soon!
+Payday is coming soon!

 Substantial completion means it’s almost time to get paid!
 Reaching substantial completion entitles contractors to the remaining balance of the contract price, minus any retainage withheld.
 If a contractor is faced with non-payment after reaching substantial completion, the contractor can choose to cease work.
 Non-payment could even be considered a material breach of contract by the owner.
 If the contractor fails to reach this point in their performance, they will likely be barred from attempts to obtain the full contract price.